devopssii/wildberries-parser-in-python/README.md

 - Save the collected data in xlsx format for further analysis

 ## Installation
+1. mkdir myenv
+2. cd myenv
+3. python -m venv env
+4. source env/bin/activate
-1. Clone this repository to your local machine.
+5. Clone this repository to your local machine.
-2. Navigate to the project directory.
+6. Navigate to the project directory.

 ## Prerequisites
 - Python 3.x